Amanster23/WEB250-Aman-Malik/README.md

 ## Assignment 7

 In this session, I got to learn about associative arrays, better known as objects in JavaScript.
 This was not entirely new for me, so this assignment went by super quickly.
 All I had to do was take last week's assignment and change the two-dimensional array into an object.
 From there, I ensured everything was defined with the new object, and everything worked fine.
 I can see how this can be useful for future projects, so I will keep these in mind.

+## Assignment 8

+In this session, I got to learn about Internet data sources and JSNO concepts.
+JSON is based on a subset of JavaScript and is commonly used with JavaScript, but it is a language-independent format.
+So far in the assignment, I am still trying to figure out on how to get it all to work.
+I have come across some issues that I've figured out, so I'm sure with more time, I can start to understand more.
+I am looking forward to getting more comfortable with JSON, as I know this language can be very helpful in certain aspects.